ISA-tools/isa-specs/source/isatab-investigation.rst

 =====================
 This section is organized in several subsections, described in detail below.
 The Investigation section provides a flexible mechanism for grouping two or more Study files where required.
-When only one Study is created, the values in this section should be left empty and the relevant metadata values recorded in the Study section only.
+When only one Study is created, the values in this section SHOULD be left empty and the relevant metadata values recorded in the Study section only.

 **INVESTIGATION**

-:Investigation Identifier: A locally unique identifier or an accession number provided by a repository.
+:Investigation Identifier: AN identifier or an accession number provided by a repository.
+This SHOULD be locally unique.
-:Investigation Title: A concise name given to the investigation
+:Investigation Title: A concise name given to the investigation.
-:Investigation Description: A textual description of the investigation
+:Investigation Description: A textual description of the investigation.
-:Investigation Submission: Date The date on which the investigation was reported to the repository.
+:Investigation Submission Date: The date on which the investigation was reported to the repository.
-:Investigation Public Release Date: The date on which the investigation should be released publicly.
+:Investigation Public Release Date: The date on which the investigation was released publicly.

 **INVESTIGATION PUBLICATIONS**